 There is no doubt that we are living in one of the biggest economies and humanitarian crises in our history.
 Many companies are going down fast and many people are losing jobs.
 So, as a result, they may think that a career in sales may be a good move.

 We have all been there.
 When a crisis happens (the last one was in 2008), many industries hit hard and as a result many people will lose their jobs.

-So, naturally they may think what to do next and what will be their next step in their life.
+So, naturally, they may think about what to do next and what will be their next step in their life.
 In fact, this might be a great opportunity for people to sit down and have a look at their lives and the decisions they made in the past that led them to this point.

 Many may think of shifting their career into something new.